adjust/ios_sdk/README.md

     Flags` to `-fobjc-arc` (Select all and press the `Return` key to change all at once).

-- If you get errors about `automated __weak references`, you need to update your deployment target.
-In your target's `Summary` tab set the `Deployment Target` to `5.0`.

 ### 6. Adjust Logging

 You can increase or decrease the amount of logs you see by calling